NetsecExplained/chatgpt-your-red-team-ally/ChatGPT_ Your Red Teaming Ally.md

+*Before we get started: Hi!
+My name is GTKlondike, and this is the notebook for my DefCon talk - ChatGPT: Your Red Teaming Ally.
+If you’d like to continue this conversation, you can reach me on Twitter at @GTKlondike.
+And checkout my YouTube channel, Netsec Explained, for more advanced security topics.*

 ## 1. Caveats
 1. ChatGPT is a cloud service, and like all cloud services do not enter client revealing information into ChatGPT.
 This includes code, names, IP addresses, etc. Instead, use proxy names like "ACME Corp" or "192.168.1.101" or "example.com"
 2. Do not rely on ChatGPT output.
 Code can have bugs and text is detectable as written by an AI.
 Instead, use ChatGPT as inspiration and rewrite code or text as necessary.
 The last thing we want is for a client to test one of our reports and see it was written with ChatGPT.